 Where extremities of the model coincide with downstream congestion due to signalised intersections or other constraints, it was necessary to replicate the deceleration and queueing that occurs.
 In this case, reduced speed areas were implemented on Princes Highway for vehicles exiting the model northbound.
 Similarly, reduced speed areas were implemented along the northbound exit of Marsh Street to simulate queueing and congestion flowing back from Airport Drive.

 Observations of the study area showed extensive queuing resulting from the M5 East on-ramps.
 Although not signalised, fixed time signals were implemented at the exits of the model to introduce this queueing.
-This assumption was retained from the previous 2019 Base Year model.
+These assumptions were retained from the previous 2019 base model settings, which have been further refined based on the 2022 HERE travel time data and Google traffic data.

-Figure 3.5 shows the reduced speed areas and fixed time ramp signals implemented as external constraints of the model.
+Figure 3.7 shows the reduced speed areas and fixed time ramp signals implemented as external constraints of the model.